 - South Pasadena (November 2018)

-Michael T. Alexander, J.D. is president of TEAPAC.
-He is a native Californian who grew up in Huntington Park.
-He is a veteran of the United States Marine Corps and a graduate of U.S.C.
+A native Californian, Michael Alexander grew up in Huntington Park and served in the United States Marine Corps before graduating from U.S.C.
 Law School.
 Mike has a broad background in law, business and finance.
 Together with his wife, Patricia, he is a founder and managing principal of Private Trust Management Group based in Pasadena.
 The firm provides private trust services and investment counsel to trusts, individuals, families and retirement plans.
 He is involved in a number of community organizations, and together with his wife Patricia, helped to found St. Monica Academy in Montrose, California.
 He and Patricia live in Pasadena where they raised their four sons.

 936 E. Green Street, Suite 100